 Upfront: Welcome back!
 Some of you I have taught before, some of you I have not.
 I strive to be approachable and to make learning enjoyable.
 I was a pediatrician for 13.5 years prior to teaching (odd career change, tell me about it!)
-This is Year #5 for me at McKinley, and 'm fully vested in a) helping students feel comfortable getting back to school and b) doing well once they are in my classroom.
+This is Year #7 for me at McKinley, and I'm fully vested in challenging students intellectually.